Taste & Trails of Jordan

 Guided visit to the Citadel & Roman Theatre in Amman, the Greek & Roman ruins of Umm Qais and the Roman provincial city of Jerash

 Hands-on cooking class with a local women’s cooperative

 Wine-tasting experience in Amman

 Daily breakfast + 5 dinners + 4 lunches

-Experience with a women’s cooking cooperative + trip donation to their program
+Experience with a women’s cooking cooperative + donation to their organization

-1 Traverse host and 1 local guide 24/7 + dedicated drivers
+Dedicated Traverse host and local guide throughout your trip

 Small group trip, max 14 people

 Day 1: Arrival